micaellimedeiros/wet-bat-challenge/README.md

 Welcome to the Wet Bat World Adventure full-stack prototype.
 This is an example project that demonstrates the creation of a web application with Create, Read, Delete functionalities using TypeScript, React, Node.js, PostgreSQL, Chakra UI and Styled Components.

+Project Structure

+    backend: Contains Node.js server code using Express and Knex to interact with the PostgreSQL database.
+    frontend: Contains the React frontend application code, styled with Chakra UI and Styled Components.

 ## 👷‍♂️ Run the project

 Make sure you have the following tools and technologies installed on your system: